 When a background report is purchased, you will see any court records that Whitepages Premium has matched to the listing.
 We still recommend reviewing the match indicators to help you verify that the court records have been correctly associated with the listing the background report is attached to.
 This can be especially helpful in cases where you're trying to find someone with a rather common name.

 Below is a glossary of common terms that can be found in the criminal records contained within a background report.
-Please note that our definitions are general as laws and terminology and level of detail vary from state to state.
+Please note that our definitions are general as laws, terminology, and level of detail vary from state to state.
 For more information on local laws and specific criminal codes, we recommend visiting your state's legislative website or the United States Library of Congress.

 Arresting Agency: The institution that initiated the arrest or legal proceedings against someone.